littlejohntj/blink-stream/README.md

 so a few opportunties

-1. handle from a prisma streamer result into a streamerdata object and reuse that
 2. handle different bad auth responses cause a user to log out basically
   - things like 500 codes probably wouldnt log you out though
 3. handle general auth checking and respons could probably be consolidated